birchill/good-bundle/README.md

   filenames they may end up with), or use this with projects that don't use webpack.

+- `outputs` (required) - Where to write the results to.
+  Currently this array only takes one element.
+Any extra elements are ignored.

+  - `bucket` (required) - The S3 bucket in which to store the result.
+    If a webpack stats file is specified (see `stats` below), it will also be stored along with the report generated using `webpack-bundle-analyzer`.

+  - `destDir` (optional) - A destination folder to use within the bucket.

+  - `region` (required) - The AWS region of the bucket, e.g. `ap-northeast-1`.

+  - `project` (optional) - A descriptive name to use for the project.
+    This is added to each record in the output file and is useful if you are logging multiple projects to the same file.
+    Defaults to `owner/repository`.

 - `stats` (optional) - Path to a webpack compilation stats file.

   If provided, the file will be uploaded to S3, used to generate a